FORM 1099 FOR WEDDING PHOTOGRAPHERS AND VIDEOGRAPHERS

 HOW TO GET THE FORMS

 The IRS will mail you 1099s for free, it just takes a week or two.
 You can go here to request any and all forms.
-Scroll down to the 1099-MISC form and enter the number you want.
+Scroll down to the 1099-NEC form and enter the number you want.
 Easy.

 If you need forms faster, you can get them at Staples or Office Depot, or even Amazon.
 It’s super important that you get official forms.
 You can’t print them online because they’re printed on special paper with fancy ink.